MatthewDuddington/octet/octet/README.md

 Nick assisted me by explaining overview of how to add new properties to a shader.

+Suggestion from Jack to store neighbours in MapCell so dont need to calculate each time.

 TODO List (final 10 days)
 - Complete spawn of player and player movement
 - Spawn guards